Name: Etymology

 The word name comes from Old English nama; cognate with Old High German (OHG) namo, Sanskrit नामन् (nāman), Latin nomen, Greek ὄνομα (onoma), and Persian نام (nâm), from the Proto-Indo-European (PIE) *h₁nómn̥.
 Outside Indo-European, it can be connected to Proto-Uralic *nime.

 Naming conventions

 A naming convention is a set of agreed, stipulated, or generally accepted standards, norms, social norms, or criteria for naming things.

 Parents may follow a naming convention when selecting names for their children.
 Some have chosen alphabetical names by birth order.
 In some East Asian cultures it is common for one syllable in a two-syllable given name to be a generation name which is the same for immediate siblings.
 In many cultures it is common for the son to be named after the father or a grandfather.
 In certain African cultures, such as in Cameroon, the eldest son gets the family name for his given name.
 In other cultures, the name may include the place of residence, or the place of birth.
-The Roman naming convention denotes social rank.